Lab Safety & Etiquette

-Example of chronic effect: Exposure to loose asbestos fibres and tobacco smoke may result in lung cancer after as much as 20 years (long term effect).
+Example of chronic effect: Exposure to loose asbestos fibres and tobacco smoke may result in lung cancer after as much as 20 years.

-It is mandatory to wear close toed shoes in the laboratory.
+It is mandatory to wear closed toed shoes in the laboratory.

-In this type of laboratory situation, as with others, read through your lab manual carefully, pay strict attention to your instructor, and lastly, when in doubt, stop and ask for clarification.
+In all laboratories, read through your lab manual carefully, pay strict attention to your instructor, and lastly, when in doubt, stop and ask for clarification.
 As noted earlier, rigorous cleanliness should be exercised.

-Clean up spills promptly.
-Chemical spill kits are located in each lab room or prep room for large spills.
+Clean up all spills promptly.
+Chemical spill kits are located in each lab room and prep room for large spills.
 Notify your TA or a lab tech if you need help.

 The teaching labs aim to recycle as much as possible, so you will probably see plastic or glass recycling containers in your lab.
-Please use them and do not mix gargage in with the recylable material.
+Please use them and do not mix garbage in with the recyclable material.

 The most important thing to remember when you are working in a teaching laboratory is that the equipment you use will subsequently be used by somebody else.
 So please treat all equipment with respect, and report any damage or irregularities immediately.
 Failure to do so will inconvenience and hamper the studies of other students who pay tuition as you do — and it is not fair to deny them their money’s worth.
 Don’t be afraid to report damaged or missing items – the technicians would rather know sooner rather than later that something needs to be repaired or replaced.

-If you encounter problems with any of the equipment see your demonstrator.
-If (s)he is busy and you really need help, see one of the Laboratory Services Staff in Rooms 136 or 312.
+If you encounter problems with any of the equipment, see your demonstrator.
+If (s)he is busy and you really need help, see one of the Laboratory Services Staff one of prep rooms.
 They will do their best to help you.

-Finally, remember the living animals you handle (this includes invertebrates such as insects and Daphnia) are not toys.
-THEY MUST ALWAYS BE TREATED WITH GREAT CARE.
+Finally, remember the living animals you handle (this includes invertebrates such as insects and Daphnia) MUST ALWAYS BE TREATED WITH GREAT CARE.